 Selective coverage can be divided into three categories.
 First, events are selected only or primarily for their utility in helping readers accept the ideological stand of the Left.
 Second, instead of reporting comprehensively on an event’s context, the media report only the aspects that support the leftist point of view.
 Lastly, the media tend to give greater voice to those who lean left or whose statements agree with the Left, while other organizations and individuals are sidelined.
 Groseclose and Jeffrey Milyo wrote in their 2005 paper “A Measure of Media Bias” that “for every sin of commission … we believe that there are hundreds, and maybe thousands, of sins of omission — cases where a journalist chose facts or stories that only one side of the political spectrum is likely to mention.”

 At the same time, a trend has emerged that opposes communism and advocates a return to tradition.
-As of May 2020, more than 350 million people have withdrawn from the CCP and its affiliated organizations in the Tuidang (“Quit the Party”) movement.
+As of May 2020, more than 350 million people had withdrawn from the CCP and its affiliated organizations in the Tuidang (“Quit the Party”) movement.
 Yet such a major phenomenon, which holds great significance for the future of China and the world, is rarely if ever mentioned in the Western media.